chrizog/someipy/docs/getting_started.rst

 Asyncio App Implementation
 --------------------------

-someipy is an `asyncio <https://docs.python.org/3/library/asyncio.html>`_ based Python library, since multiple concurrent tasks are running in the SOME/IP implementation for service discovery, waiting for new clients or waiting for new data.
+someipy is an `asyncio <https://docs.python.org/3/library/asyncio.html>`_ based Python library, since multiple concurrent tasks are running in the SOME/IP implementation, e.g. for communicating with the someipy daemon.

 First we will set up our application's structure.
 Typically in an asyncio application, a main coroutine-function is added which is executed using `asyncio.run <https://docs.python.org/3/library/asyncio-runner.html#id1>`_.
 Our application's logic will be added inside the main coroutine-function *async def main*.